ishaanghatak/Line-Follower-Robot/README.md

 # Embedded Systems Project
-**Author: Ishaan Ghatak - Team Manager, ESP Group 46**
+**Author: Ishaan Ghatak - Group 46**

-This repository contains the source code for each technical demonstration created by ESP Group 46 as a part of the 2nd year of Electrical and Electronic Engineering at the University of Manchester.
+This repository contains the source code for each technical demonstration created for a university project developing an autonomous line-following buggy.
 The project uses the Mbed OS online compiler platform to connect to 32-bit ARM Cortex-M microcontrollers.

 The following programs, written in C++, display functionalities including PWM motor control, line sensing, and PID control algorithm: